tweag/asterius/docs/hacking.md

 dysfunctional code which doesn't work.
 Consequently, this affects the TH runner, so any dependencies relying on TH isn't supported by the profiled build.

-### Doing profiled builds with Docker

-We have a special `profile.Dockerfile` which can be used to build a profiled flavor of `asterius`.
-This is the recommended way of doing profiled builds.

 ### Measuring time/allocation differences

 When working on a performance-related PR, we often want to measure the